Saghen/blink.cmp/doc/configuration/reference.md

       max_total_buffer_size = 2000000,
       -- Order in which buffers are retained for completion, up to the max total size limit (see above) retention_order = { 'visible', 'largest' },
-      -- Whether to cache words for each buffer.
-Invalidated and refreshed whenever the buffer content is modified. use_cache = true,
       -- Whether to enable buffer source in substitute (:s) and global (:g) commands.
       -- Note: Enabling this option will temporarily disable Neovim's 'inccommand' feature -- while editing Ex commands, due to a known redraw issue (see neovim/neovim#9783).